aporlowski/pi-sdr/README-Speech-to-Text.md

 - **Average Accuracy: 59.10 %**
 - Accuracy STD: 27.2

+The accuracy of the transcription (at an average of 59.1%, likely much lower for meaning retention) seems to be at a point where it is not immediately useful for real-world application.
+However, it shows enough promise that model improvments, such as custom vocabularies and custom training data should be considered.

 Below we present a scatter plot that shows message word count vs transcription accuracy.
 There is a correlatoin between message length in word count to the accuracy of the transcription.

 ![Scatter Plot](/images/scatter_plot.PNG)